mariovagomarzal/cookiecutter-dotfiles/docs/usage.md

     them, reporting the result of each installation and writing the logs to specific files under a `logs` directory inside the dotfiles directory.
 4. A similar process is done for the `setup.sh` scripts.
-The difference is that, apart from running the scripts, it will also link the files in the `symlinks` directory to the right place in the system (we will explain how to do this in the next sections).
+The difference is that, apart from running the scripts, it will also link the files in the `symlink` directory to the right place in the system (we will explain how to do this in the next sections).